steinuil/nene/README.md

 The file should follow the schema `(<rss url> ((<show name> <show regexp>) ...)) ...`.
 Strings with spaces or parenthesis in them should always be double quoted.

 The regexp strings follow the same quoting rules as OCaml's [Str module](https://caml.inria.fr/pub/docs/manual-ocaml-4.05/libref/Str.html), and the first and second match groups should be respectively the episode number and its version.
-I opted for this instead of tyring to automatically parse filenames, because automatically parsing filenames is impossible, and I dare you to come up with a consistent way of parsing them if you don't think this is the case.
+Think using regular expression literals instead of parsing filenames programmatically is a hack?
+Let's see you do better.

 Seeing as most filenames have a few recurring parts, this could be replaced by some manner of specifying where the episode number and version are without having to quote everything.